New-from-old full dualities via axiomatisation

 \section{Abstract}

-We clarify what it means for two full dualities based on the same algebra to be different.
+We study different full dualities based on the same finite algebra.
 Our main theorem gives conditions on two different alter egos of a finite algebra under which, if one yields a full duality, then the other does too.
 We use this theorem to obtain a better understanding of several important examples from the theory of natural dualities.
-Throughout the paper, a fundamental role is played by the universal Horn theory of the dual classes.
+We also clarify what it means for two full dualities based on the same finite algebra to be different.
+Throughout the paper, a fundamental role is played by the universal Horn theory of the dual categories.

-There have been several rich interactions between the theory of natural dualities and first-order logic: for example, in the study of algebraically and existentially closed algebras~\cite{Sch:algclosDL,CSch:homB2}, in the theory of optimal dualities~\cite{BP:Opti1,BP:Opti2,DHP:syntax} and in the axiomatisation of dual classes~\cite{CK:topqv,CDHPT:standard,CDFJ:syntactic,CDJP:invlim}.
-In this paper, we further investigate this last connection, by showing how to obtain new full dualities from an existing full duality using a universal Horn axiomatisation of the dual class.